 UKMT Summer & Winter Mountain Leader, NZOIA Alpine and Rock Instructor.

 At heart, I am an outdoor educator.
 I’m happiest outdoors working with groups to facilitate personal and social change.
 I hold international qualifications in mountaineering and rock climbing and have nearly twenty years experience leading groups in wild places.

-I also teach Ecopsychology at Schumacher College, hold an Honorary Research Fellowship at the University of Exeter and maintain various independent research interests to support my professional practice.
+I also teach Ecopsychology at Schumacher College, am a Fellow of the Centre for Human Ecology and maintain various independent research interests to support my professional practice.

 Raised in the heart of the Derbyshire Peak District in the UK, I started out as a marketing consultant in London.
 Luckily, in 1994, I ‘escaped’ to a career in outdoor education and management training in New Zealand.
 Close call.

 After winning a bursary, I came back to the UK in 1998 to attend a course at Schumacher College with the late Arne Naess before returning to New Zealand to train outdoor leaders in eco-education at the National Outdoor Training Centre (“OPC“) and Outward Bound NZ.

 In 2000 I moved to Scotland and graduated from the Centre for Human Ecology (CHE) (www.che.ac.uk) in Edinburgh in 2003, with an MSc (with distinction) in Human Ecology.
 I went on to become a Director and Teaching Fellow of the CHE and to co-lead the post-graduate course in Ecopsychology that the CHE ran collaboratively with University of Strathclyde until 2010.

 I currently live in Cornwall with my partner Libby, ten year-old daughter Maia and lab-collie cross dog Ruby.